-Egypt has an "estimated" population of about 86 million people with the population growth rate around 1.93% which makes Egypt the third most populous country in all of Africa and the most populous country in the Arab (Arabic-speaking) world.
+Egypt has an estimated population of 106 million people with the population growth rate hovering around 1.93%.
+This makes Egypt the third most populous country in Africa (following Nigeria and Ethiopia) and the most populous country in the Arabic-speaking world.

-Almost half of the total population of Egypt (about 43.4%) live in urban areas in major cities and towns such as Cairo the capital of Egypt (Cairo contains about 11 million people), Alexandria (another major city.
-Alexandria contains about 4.5 million people).
-Although Egypt covers a vast area of land (1,001,450sq km), the majority of its total population lives near the banks of the Nile River, in an area of about 40,000sq km (or 15,000sq mi) why because the only arable land is found near the banks of the Nile River.
+Although Egypt covers a vast area of land (1,001,450sq km), the greater part of its population lives near the banks of the Nile River in an area of just about 40,000 squared kilometers (or 15,000sq mi).
+This is because, the only arable land is found near the banks of the Nile River.
 This area (near the banks of the Nile River) is highly overpopulated compared to the desert (Sahara desert) areas which are only sparsely populated.
-The periodic droughts, hot driving windstorms especially in Spring, dust storms, sandstorms, frequent earthquakes, landslides, etc. do not favor life at all especially in some of the desert areas.
+The desert areas of Egypt experience periodic droughts, hot driving windstorms (especially in Spring), dust storms, sandstorms, frequent earthquakes, landslides, etc.

-Egypt has a literacy rate of 71.4% for the entire population with the female literacy rate around 59.4%.
-In other words, about 71.4% of the total population of Egypt above age 15 can at least read and write which is far better than in most countries in Africa and the Arab world.
-On the other hand, only about 59.4% of Egypt's female population above age 15 can read and write which falls below expectation compared to certain countries in Africa (countries like Botswana, Kenya, etc.).
+Egypt has a literacy rate of 71.4% for the entire population with the female literacy rate hovering around 59.4%.
+In other words, about 71.4% of Egypt's total population above age 15 can at least read and write.
+On the other hand, just about 59.4% of Egypt's female population above age 15 can read and write.

 Another major health problem facing Egypt today is Obesity.
 In 2006, more than 30% of Egyptian adults were overweight according to World Health Organization.
 Egypt is the 8th most Obese country in the world today.
 Meanwhile, about 6.8% of Egyptian children under the age 5 were underweight in 2008.

-Poor leadership, corruption, unequal distribution of funds, and lack of trust in the central government remain major problems facing Egypt today.
-Egyptians made their voices heard in 2011 through a "peaceful" revolution (which resulted in the ouster of the then president of Egypt Mubarak after decades in office as the head of state) although most Egyptians are yet to experience the change.
+Poor leadership, corruption, unequal distribution of funds and lack of trust in the central government, are some of the major challenges facing Egypt today.
+Egyptians made their voices heard in 2011 through a peaceful revolution which resulted in the ouster of the then president, Hosni Mubarak, who had been in power for decades as both the head of state and head of government of Egypt.